-Offered Online • August, January and June entry dates
+Offered Online • June, August, October, January, or March entry dates

 This program is designed to meet the increasing demand for trained supervisors/leaders.
 The program content provides leadership training and education for individuals presently employed in supervisory positions and also those who wish to prepare themselves for such a position.
-The curriculum focuses on assisting the learner in developing a wide range of leadership skills in areas including human relations, budgeting, decision-making, communications, report writing, process improvement, project management, legal issues and managing for quality.
+The curriculum focuses on assisting the learner in developing a wide range of leadership skills in areas including human relations, budgeting, decision-making, communications, process improvement, project management, legal issues and managing for quality.

-START DATE(S): August, January, and June
+START DATE(S): June, August, October, January, or March EFFECTIVE: June 2017